 The IE 600 has a much-improved instrumental and vocal arrangement compared to their classic models.
 I would define it as more life-like in its positioning with excellent resolution though a shade more on the intimate side compared to the ethereal and more dispersed imaging of the likes of the IE 800.

 Vocal imaging in particular benefits from that more natural 1-3k rise coming more front and center with instruments settling in just behind.

-Some higher pitching percussion work will image alongside vocals or slightly above if they are particularly energetic and you are using the silicone tips but not the point where they are dominant.
+Some higher-pitching percussion work will image alongside vocals or slightly above if they are particularly energetic and you are using the silicone tips but not to the point where they are dominant.

 Going balanced will enhance the perceived level of instrumental and vocal separation and also bring in a bit more depth and air in the IE 600’s staging presentation.

 SE is slightly softer and not quite as distinct in its arrangement but works quite well with the silicone tips if you want that more vibrant midrange performance and want to keep the treble in check a bit more.

 Compared to the original IE 800, the IE 600’s efficiency is relatively unchanged despite the former’s higher 125dB SPL benchmark.

 It is definitely a lot more efficient than bigger dynamic driver models such as the HIFIMAN RE2000 SE but surprisingly, a lot less sensitive compared to the CA Vega 2020 10mm ALDC driver.